Best Cast Iron Teapot To Make A Great Cuppa

 Do not allow the tea to sit in the teapot

 Never leave tea or water in a cast iron teapot for long periods.
-This will cause it to develop rust.
+Otherwise, this will cause it to develop rust.

 Avoid oil and salt